 How to Make Fried Tomatoes (Galayet Bandora)

 You can cook the tomatoes without peeling the skin off, but in my family we prefer eating it without the skin.
 And to easily peel the skin off, cut tomatoes as shown in the picture below, keep them in hot water for a couple of minutes, and the skin should come off nicely when you try peeling them!

 Cut the peeled tomatoes into medium sized cubes.
 Heat olive oil in a saucepan to medium high and cook tomatoes for several minutes, then reduce heat to simmer.
 Add serrano pepper and salt to taste.
 Make sure that you stir the tomatoes once in a while so it does not burn or stick to the pan at the bottom.

-My favourite way to eat Galayet Bandora is with fresh from the oven pita bread (you literally eat it with the bread, no forks or spoons needed!!).
+My favorite way to eat Galayet Bandora is with fresh from the oven pita bread (you literally eat it with the bread, no forks or spoons needed!!).
 But it can also be served with rice on the side especially when it’s cooked with minced meat!

 In Jordan, the most important meal of the day is Lunch.
 And it is not just about the food.
 It’s more like a celebration when all the family gets together for a meal!
-And these gatherings are my favourite, because this is when we share all those different simple dishes on the table which we enjoy with the people that we love the most.
+And these gatherings are my favorite, because this is when we share all those different simple dishes on the table which we enjoy with the people that we love the most.

 I hope that you love this recipe as much as I do, and don’t forget to check out more of my Middle Eastern Recipes.

 I don’t feel like I say this often enough, or that I could ever thank you enough.
 But THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!

 If you make this recipe or any of my recipes, then don’t forget to rate it and leave a comment below.
 I would LOVE to hear about your experience and your comments just make my day!